WPBeginner

 To start a WordPress blog, the first thing you’ll need is a web hosting account for your website.

 Web hosting is your website’s home on the internet.
-This is where all of your files and data is stored.
+This is where all of your files and data are stored.

 You will also need a domain name (such as www.yoursite.com).
 This is your website’s address on the internet.

-When you use Wix, they host your website for you which is also the reason why it’s quite limited.
-On the other hand, WordPress is a free software, so you’ll need a place to install it.
+When you use Wix, they host your website for you, which is also the reason why it’s quite limited.
+On the other hand, WordPress is free software, so you’ll need a place to install it.
 That’s why you need to purchase web hosting and a domain name.

 We highly recommend that you use Bluehost because they are an official WordPress.org recommended hosting provider.

-They have agreed to give WPBeginner readers a free domain and over 60% off discount on web hosting when you use our special Bluehost coupon code.
+They have agreed to give WPBeginner readers a free domain and up to a 61% discount on web hosting when using our special Bluehost coupon code.

 If you want to look at more options, then we have a list of the best WordPress hosting providers that you can choose from.